mhickmanf/mhickmanf.github.io/acm.md

 ## Activities

 April 2019
 We hosted a [STEM night](https://www.facebook.com/pg/theekklesialaunchpad/photos/?tab=album&album_id=320828341916389) for 7th-12th graders at The Launchpad.
-It consisted of a Nerf war (featuring a computer-operated Nerf turret we built), LED cube building (that we designed), an escape room (that we wrote), and games and snacks!
+It consisted of a Nerf war (featuring a computer-operated Nerf turret we built), LED cube DIY (that we designed), an escape room (that we wrote), and games and snacks!

 <img src="pictures/1.jpg" alt="Stem Night Escape Room" height="350"/>
 <img src="pictures/2.jpg" alt="Stem Night Escape Room" height="350"/>